Fabrick House, Cheadle

 What we did

-Understanding the client’s desire to achieve a striking Rainscreen Cladding ‘look’ on a reduced budget, Aliva designed a novel use of their textured finishes to replicate the rainscreen aesthetic.
+Understanding the client’s desire to achieve a striking rainscreen cladding ‘look’ to meet the cost programme for Fabrick House, Cheadle, we designed a totally customised panelled aesthetic using our textured EWI finishes to hit the brief.
 Using clean blue and white tones and a dark banding effect achieved the client’s desired visual impact, while simultaneously meeting current U-Values for the external walls.
 Opting for an EWI system rather than a bespoke rainscreen panel system reduced the programme timeline.
 The proximity of the West Coast mainline, only 20m from the building, meant high acoustic values would be key to comfortable living and these were achieved alongside all standard regulatory requirements.
 The Termok8 Minerale system achieves A2-s1 d0 fire rating and therefore complies with Building Regulations for buildings over 18 metres in height.

 What makes it special